mardonedias/mardonedias/README.md

 ## Skills (Web/Mobile)
 In recent years I have specialized in Web/Mobile development.
 I've used several languages and frameworks.
 And I arrived at the set of technologies that serve most web and mobile scenarios.

-One of the particularities of this client/server environment is that I use typescript in both projects, making development simpler.

 Besides web/mobile I also have knowledge of technologies for desktop development.
 Java, C#, MySql and etc.

 <!--